 The villagers give you the chance to experience the rich complexity,

 to absorb themselves in the atmosphere of the village through

 asking questions and participating in certain activities in order

 to gain understanding of life in a rural Jolla Community.
 In essence

-visitors can experience a unique blend of education,
+visitors can experience a unique blend of education, vacation,

-Opportunities are available to buy products made by the people of Tumani Tenda
+are available to buy products made by the people of Tumani Tenda

 which visitors may take home as distinctive souvenirs of their

 Tenda will be able to experience the special relationship

 that the villagers have with the natural environment and witness

 the many examples where the villagers conserve and preserve the